Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 * Can be overkill for many applications *Often starting with a monolith is the right way to go anyway*

 * Hard to know how to break up into small pieces

-  *must know business domain, volatile areas of the software and the infrastructure very well*
+  *Must know business domain, volatile areas of the software and the infrastructure very well*

 ## Alternative Choices